 The cutting of the cake is a main part of every wedding ceremony.
 It’s a moment, usually before the first dance, where both the day and evening guests gather around to watch the bride and groom make the first cut.
+But why do we cut the wedding cake in front of all our guests?

 As you can imagine, the wedding cakes in medieval times were far from what we have today.
 They were a symbol of fertility and prosperity, and made of wheat.
 Rather than being cut, these wedding cakes were then thrown at the bride to shower her in their gifts.